nrdg/groupyr/paper/paper.md

-Groupyr development was supported through a grant from the Gordon and Betty Moore Foundation and from the Alfred P. Sloan Foundation to the University of Washington eScience Institute, as well as NIMH BRAIN Initiative grant 1RF1MH121868-01 to Ariel Rokem at the University of Washington.
+Groupyr development was supported through a grant from the Gordon and Betty Moore Foundation and from the Alfred P. Sloan Foundation to the University of Washington eScience Institute, as well as NIMH BRAIN Initiative grant 1RF1MH121868-01 to Ariel Rokem at the University of Washington and through cloud credits from the Google Cloud Platform.
 We would like to thank Noah Simon and Jason Yeatman for helpful discussions of the SGL method and its applications.